garywill/BigSearch/src/README.md

 Handily use **any one** or **multiple** search engines (or search any websites) via a **flexible tool**.

+<p align="center">Search everywhere 🗺️ for everything 👨‍💻, as you choose & 🖱️ click.
+Breadth & Depth. </p>

 Cross-browser tool.
 Highly customizable.

 We used to do web search step by step. 🐢